Wills and Trusts in Arizona

 Living Will

 It may sound obvious that a will is written while you’re alive.
-But, this type of legal document establishes directives to medical providers regarding your wishes for end-of-life care.
-In the event that you are incapacitated and cannot express your desires, this tells doctors and nurses your preferences in advance.
+However, this type of legal document establishes directives to medical providers regarding your wishes for end-of-life care.
+If you are incapacitated and cannot express your desires, this tells doctors and nurses your preferences in advance.
 This type of will typically does not include beneficiaries after your death and serves this sole function.

 Holographic Will

 Whether it’s written on a napkin or a regular piece of paper, a holographic will is a handwritten-only document signed by the testator.
 Most states require witnesses to sign a testament to validate an individual’s intentions.
-However these may be legally valid especially when created during emergency situations.
+However, these may be legally valid especially when created during emergencies.

 Under Arizona statute, holographic wills are valid in Arizona.
 The only requirement is that the will be written and signed in the handwriting of the testator.